kometenstaub/obsidian-vim-reading-view-navigation/README.md

 # Obsidian Vim Reading View Navigation

+This plugin allows to scroll with `j` and `k` in the Reading View.

 ## Installation

-The plugin can be installed manually or via BRAT.
+It can be installed manually or via BRAT.
 It is not in the community plugins.

-## Credits

-This plugin uses monkey-around code from @pjeby, which is ISC-licensed.